reusserl/imscp/gui/themes/default/README.md

 ## Distribution files

 File located in the `./dist` directory are distribution files that are used in production environments.
-The intent is to minimizeserver-load and the page-load time by concatenating and minifying html, css and js sources.
+The intent is to minimize server-load and the page-load time by concatenating and minifying html, css and js sources.

 ### Howto build distribution files